BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 She'll give you the *Room ID Card*!
 When you are back in the cave, the wall to the left of the bottom stairs contains a *Super Potion*, and the one above and right of the top stairs contains a *Reverse Candy*.
 Head into Sheridan Village to the north.

+~~ TODO: NG+ gate here.
+Need Black Key.

+Accept the fast travel at the top of the cave back to East Gearen City.
+In Jenner's lab, use the Room ID Card on the right room to get the *Exp.
+Share*!
+Read the note, then talk to Melia's wardrobe to get the *Audition Tape*.
+Plug it in to the computer to watch a lore cutscene if you want.

+If you have the Black Key, head up in the top left corner of the downstairs room, then go in.
+Note the password "TWINGOLD" on the floor, then head up when you're ready for some real nonsense.

+!battle(["Eizen", :EIZEN, 5])

+This is an optional NG+ fight, but that doesn't make it any less than one of the most ridiculous and challenging fights in the game.
+You can start by catching the anomalous **Shadow Froakie**, a callback to older versions.
+In fact, Eizen seems to use in-game trade Pokemon from other games.... and oh yeah, a Terapagos as well.
+Terapagos is incredibly tough to take down and hits pretty hard, with potential stat boosts via Ancientpower and Rapid Spin.
+Your first move will be not-very-effective thanks to Tera Shell, but afterwards it becomes weak to Fighting-type moves.

+Once you make it through this fight and cutscenes, head to the top of the room.
+You can "dematerialize" your Pokemon here.
+TODO?

+~~ TODO: NG+ gate here

 ## Sheridan Village

 Listen to a cutscene with Aelita and the Elder.
 At the moment it costs money to heal here, so we're gonna start by heading all the way north into Sheridan Arena via going the left path.